 Arteries of the spermatic cord:

-testicular artery (from the aorta), deferential artery (from the internal iliac artery), cremasteric artery (from the inferior epigastric artery).
+Testicular artery (from the aorta), deferential artery (from the internal iliac artery), and cremasteric artery (from the inferior epigastric artery).

 Veins of the spermatic cord:

-pampiniform plexus (venous plexus in the spermatic cord), forms the testicular vein and empties into the renal vein (left side) or vena cava (right side).
+The pampiniform plexus (venous plexus in the spermatic cord) forms the testicular vein and empties into the renal vein (left side) or vena cava (right side).

-the lymphatic vessels of the testis drain via the spermatic cord to the paraaortic lymph nodes.
-Testicular tumours metastasize first to this lymph node station.
+The lymphatic vessels of the testis drain via the spermatic cord to the paraaortic lymph nodes.
+Testicular tumors metastasize first to this lymph node station.
 The lymphatic vessels of the scrotum drain to the inguinal lymph nodes.